Mazatlan Healthcare Guide for Expats (2026)

 Hospital Sharp Mazatlan (Top Pick)

-The best private hospital in Mazatlan.
-Certified by Mexico's Health Council and the only hospital in Mazatlan endorsed by the National Transplant Center.
+This is the best private hospital in Mazatlan.
+Certified by Mexico's Health Council and the only one in the city endorsed by the National Transplant Center.

 - Location: Avenida Rafael Buelna y Dr. Jesus Kumate, Fracc.
 Hacienda Las Cruces